simonhm/IPEDS-E-Resources-Report/README.md

 ## Instructions for Using the Program

-Instructions for Using the Program once Configuration is Complete You can run it for all: https://yourdomain.com/index.php?lib=ALL Or just one institution: https://yourdomain.com/index.php?lib=TST (with TST is the institution code)
+Once Configuration is Complete

+You can run it for all: https://yourdomain.com/index.php?lib=ALL

+Or just one institution: https://yourdomain.com/index.php?lib=TST

+(with TST is the institution code)

 You will have 2 options:

 Option 1: Upload the NZ report

 Since some data doesn’t come through the API, to be as complete as possible, run and download this report for NZ electronic collections:

 •	Log in to the network zone
 •	Search with * for Electronic collection
 •	Export